Chase Sapphire Preferred® Card at a Glance

 The Chase Sapphire Preferred® Card (This card is not currently available on CardRatings) is among the most popular travel rewards credit cards on the market and there are certainly plenty of reasons for its beloved status.
 In particular, this card rewards travel lovers with opportunities to be rewarded when scratching the wanderlust itch, but it also rewards you when you don't have the time or funds to travel to the Caribbean for jerk chicken, but can make it down the street to that great little Caribbean food place.

-Earn two miles for every $1 spent on your travel and dining purchases and one mile per $1 on all your other purchases.
+Earn two points for every $1 spent on your travel and dining purchases and one point per $1 on all your other purchases.

 And let's not overlook the awesome welcome bonus offered by this card: Earn 60,000 Chase Ultimate Rewards® points after you spend $4,000 on your new card within the first three months.
 Those points alone are worth $750 when you redeem them for travel through the Ultimate Rewards® portal.
 When you consider the value, offsetting the $95 annual fee shouldn't be too difficult for even a semi-regular card user.

 Take a look at these key features of the Chase Sapphire Preferred® Card: